Nomadic Backpacker

 Mitla map

-If you are good with logistics, you could combine Mitla with a visit to The Arbol de Tule, where I visited and blogged about back in January.
+If you are good with logistics, you could combine your trip to Mitla with a visit to The Arbol de Tule, where I visited and blogged about back in January.

-But you be warned, the bus going back from Mitla to Oaxaca uses the highway thus by passing the town of Tule, so you'd need to walk a bit.
+But be warned, the Oaxaca - Mitla bus uses the highway thus by passing the town of Tule, so you'd need to walk a bit.

 Related Posts: